albetnov/content/blogs/rent-n-go-part-2.md

 }
 ```

 But hey, we kind of replicate it.
 If the localStorage does not exist the order won't proceed!
-Really though the workaround of this fake order process are just adding the key manually to your localStorage, then access the url with parameter of the value of the localStorage you just added earlier.
+Really though the workaround of this fake order process is just adding the key manually to your localStorage, then accessing the URL with the parameter of the value of the localStorage you just added earlier.

 ### Implementing Dropzone

-In the profile, you can put your driver license and your ID there.
-The UI however require you to have a drag and drop interface and also a text with a link to manually pick the file.
+In the profile, you can put your driver's license and your ID there.
+The UI however requires you to have a drag-and-drop interface and also a text with a link to manually pick the file.
 In order to implement this I use [React Dropzone](https://react-dropzone.js.org/) library.
-Which have awesome features out of the box and allows me to quickly finish the design.
+Which have awesome features out of the box and allow me to quickly finish the design.

 Alright.
-That's all about the Frontend!
+That's all about the front end!

 > To be continued in [Rent N Go Part 3](https://albetnv.me/blogs/rent-n-go-part-3)